EmilHvitfeldt/ferriswheels/README.md

 ## Example

-This data set contains a number of interesting variables yo play with.
+This data set contains a number of interesting variables to play with.

 ``` r
 library(ferriswheels)